myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Subject: The ark has finished being an ark.
 >
 > Message:\
-> After everything that had to be unloaded had been unloaded, [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) released a sound that made everyone stop speaking.
+> After everything that had to be unloaded had finished being unloaded, [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) released a sound that made everyone stop speaking.
 >
 > Not an explosion.
 Not an angry fracture.
 Not the sound of a defeated object.
 More like a long breath from something that was finally allowed to stop forcing itself to be strong.
 >